depilz/SoundPlayer-S2D/README.md

 # MusicPlayer sequences
-Still part of the MusicPlayer library, the music sequences are useful when you have a set of tracks that need to be played one after the other, eiher if the structure is something like:  `intro` -> `loop for ever`
+Still part of the MusicPlayer library, the music sequences are useful when you have a set of tracks that need to be played one after the other, eiher if the structure is something like:`intro` -> `loop for ever`.

 Or if you want to increase the tension in a battle by leveling up (by command) the strenght of the song.
   `starts slow` -> `battle started` -> `boss phase 2` -> `boss phase 3` -> `track ends`